Sorry, you need to enable JavaScript to visit this website.

 Wikipedia Day

-Yes, it is an official day!
-Each year on January 15, Wikipedians (those folk who write and edit articles) all around the world pay heed to the birthday of Wikipedia.
-Generally, they get together and eat cake or something of the sort, and celebrate the 5 million+ English articles on the Wiki database.
+Yes, Wikipedia has its own official day!
+Each year on the 15th of January, Wikipedians (those folk who write and edit articles) all around the world pay heed to the birthday of Wikipedia.
+Generally, they get together and eat cake or something of the sort, and celebrate the 6.7 million+ English articles on the Wiki database.

 Wren Day